Asentum

 A full-screen overlay walks you through two required steps before the main app unlocks:

-1. Create your wallet.
-Choose a password (min 8 chars), confirm, click Create.
+• Create new — choose a password (min 8 chars), confirm, click Create.
 A Dilithium3 keypair is generated and encrypted with scrypt (N=131072) + AES-GCM-256.
-Key derivation takes about 2 seconds.
-Your secret key never exists unencrypted on disk.

 2. Sync the blockchain.
 A circular progress bar shows live sync state — block height, blocks-per-second, dynamic ETA.
 You can't skip this.
 Validators need the full chain.
 Typical first sync is 2–10 minutes depending on connection.